 In a large bowl, beat the softened butter with granulated sugar until well blended.
 Add eggs one at a time.
 Add the vanilla and mix.

-Separately, in a medium bowl, mix the dry ingredients together: flour, baking powder, salt, cinnamon, allspice and add them to the creamed butter, alternating with buttermilk.
+Separately, in a medium bowl, mix the dry ingredients: flour, baking powder, salt, cinnamon, allspice, and add them to the creamed butter, alternating with buttermilk.

-Pour batter evenly over cranberries and bake 45 minutes or until a toothpick inserted in center comes out clean.
+Pour batter evenly over cranberries and bake for 45 minutes or until a toothpick inserted into the center comes out clean.
 Invert cake onto a serving plate.

 Looking for more recipes for the holidays?